-About 300 people — several elected officials among them — gathered at Overpeck County Park, in Leonia, on Sunday afternoon for an unity rally denouncing the rising number of violent racists acts against people of Asian descent in our area and in the country.
+About 300 people — several elected officials among them — gathered at Overpeck County Park, in Leonia, on Sunday afternoon for a unity rally denouncing the rising number of violent racists acts against people of Asian descent in our area and in the country.

 Cecilia Chang kicks off the rally, old Overpeck County Park, Leonia, NJ, Sunday, May 16, 2021.
 (Photo: Jimmy Chae)

-Masked and dressed for spring, in traditional Korean, Indian and other warm days attire, participants convened at the old Overpeck County Park for a rally against racial injustice that hit many other people such as the series of Black Lives Matter protests from last year.
+Masked and dressed for spring, in traditional Korean, Indian, and other warm days attire, participants convened at the old Overpeck County Park for a rally against racial injustice that hit many other people such as the series of Black Lives Matter protests from last year.

-Homemade signs seen in the crowd included "Hate the Hate,” “This is Our Home,” and "Silence is Complicity."
+Homemade signs seen in the crowd included "Hate the Hate,” “This Is Our Home,” and "Silence is Complicity."
 Since the beginning of the pandemic last year, people of Asian descent have been the target of attacks and harmful rhetoric blaming them for the severity of the COVID-19 pandemic.